A reflection on why beliefs feel so compelling, and what we gain from the experiences they create.

 I wouldn't give power to beliefs.
-The way that question is framed is giving power to beliefs, but that's not where the power is.
-You can, however, choose to give power to beliefs.
-To answer the question directly: beliefs are powerful because you give them power.
-That is the only reason.
+The way that question is framed gives power to beliefs, but that's not where the power is.
+You can choose to give power to beliefs, but it's a choice.
+To answer more directly: beliefs are powerful because you give them power.
+That is why they shape your experience.

 The temptation to believe

-But then comes the follow-up question: why is it so compelling to give power to beliefs?
-What is the attraction, the temptation, that makes us so drawn to doing this?
+The more interesting question is the follow-up: why is it so compelling to give power to beliefs?
+What is the attraction, the temptation, that makes us so drawn to handing our power over to them?

-This theme appears all over religious texts.
-It is a very fundamental one.
+This theme runs all through religious texts.
+It is very fundamental.
 I always come back to the Christian parable of the prodigal son.
 To refer to it briefly: the prodigal son is a metaphor about two sons.
 We are one of them, and the Father represents God.
-Yet the Son and God are one.
+But the Son and God are one.
 The Son who leaves the Father does so because he wants to live an adventure.

 It is compelling because something is enjoyed until it is no longer enjoyable.
 It is enjoyable to believe in Santa Claus, and then at some point, when all of your friends know it is not real and you are still trying to hold on to that belief, it stops being enjoyable.
-Now you are the only one who still holds it.
+Now you are the only one who has this belief.
 In that particular example, the belief changes on its own.
-But in a broader sense, to believe we are something that we are not allows us to experience things in a way that is quite fascinating.
+But to believe we are something that we are not allows us to experience things in a way that is quite fascinating.

 The fascination of suffering